The Costly Mistake: Bi-Weekly vs. Semi-Monthly Payroll Confusion

 Semi-Monthly Gross Pay=Annual Salary 83,574.40/24 = $3,482.27

-Deduct the retirement contributions and tax-free phone/internet reimbursements, add the post tax Roth contribution to the gross pay:
+Deduct the retirement contributions and tax-free phone/internet reimbursements, from the gross pay:

 Step 3: Estimate Taxes